The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 Paul pronounces a “curse” (anathema) on anyone who proclaims a “different

-gospel,” even if it is by “an angel from heaven.”
+gospel,” even if done so by “an angel from heaven.”

 He received his gospel by direct revelation